You’ve heard that blogging is good for business. But blogging takes time—and, as a busy business owner, time is always at a premium.

 Connect Your Posts—Rather than repeating information over and over, link to other posts on your blog where you’ve already talked about that information.
 Encouraging visitors to read more than one post gives you more opportunities to make them into customers.

 Community—Invite people to comment on your posts—and then respond to those comments.
 I like to respond both via the reply function and via email.
-I love the Thank Me Later plugin to help me with that.

 Embedded from Digital Marketing Philippines